austinjhunt/icinga-formal-verifier/README.md

 Each of the satellites is responsible for sending periodic checks (upon receiving check commands from the master, where the intervals are user-defined) to the child agents (e.g. each NCPA agent running on each host in some zone) and returning the results of those checks to the master.
 So, at a high level, we have some number N of satellites, with each satellite receiving commands, acting on those commands, and returning information to the commander (the master).

+##### Host Check

+A Host check is really just a check to ensure that a host is still alive, which equates to a ping against the target host.
+Each host runs an agent, e.g. NCPA for this case study.
+This kind of check runs against all hosts, at a frequency of 1 check per minute.
+Each host has an address (domain name or IP) and belongs to some zone in the hierarchy, e.g. USA in the above pictured example.
+The zone of the host tells the master which satellite is responsible for that host and thus which satellite to send the hostalive (ping) check command to for execution.
+E.g. Master would send a hostalive check command to the USA satellite for execution against the USA 1 host (agent).

+##### Service Checks

+When you monitor services in Icinga 2, you need to configure service checks for the services that you want to monitor.
+In a nutshell, when you set up a service check, you're not just checking if a host is up or down, you're checking whether that host is either running something correctly or performing as expected.
+A service check has the following important attributes for this analysis:

+- a check command; this is the actual command that gets executed against the target host being monitored; ex: this could be an invocation of the host's NCPA api to get a particular attribute like current disk usage
+- a check frequency
+- whether it's disabled
+- assignment rules - the service check may be assigned to specific hosts matching some criteria, e.g. host name == "_database-server_"; this of course tells the master which hosts to target for the service check.
+Since each host belongs to some zone, e.g. USA as in the above example, and a given Satellite(s) is responsible for said zone, this tells the master which satellite to send the check command to.

 ##### Master

 With great resource allocation comes great responsibility.
 The master is in charge of a ton, but for this